How Do I Deal with Identity Theft by My Spouse?

 Freeze Your Credit Report

 The first step you need to do is to place a freeze on your credit report.
 This will let lenders know that you do not want anyone to open any additional accounts in your name.
 You can make a note about this including your spouse on the freeze.
 Additionally, you should pull your reports to make sure that there are not other unexpected accounts that you know about.
 The credit freeze can prevent your spouse from opening the accounts.
 The freeze may cost a fee, and the freeze is not one hundred percent foolproof.
-It is more effective to have a fraud alert put on your report, but you will need an official identity theft report, which means you must file charges.
+It is more effective to have a fraud alert put on your report, but you will need an official identity theft report with your local law enforcement agency.

 In order to have the debt written off because your identity was stolen you will need to press charges against your spouse for identity theft.
 If you are trying to make things work in your relationship, then you may not want to do this option, and treat this as debt that your partner took out in his name without telling you.
 This means that you work together on paying it off.
 If you are choosing this option, you may want to see a counselor that can help you work through the issues of broken trust and work to repair the relationship.
 It can be very difficult to recover from financial infidelity, and counseling is one step in that direction.
 If you do decide to stay, you should determine a point where it is too much and you should end the relationship if it continues to happen.
 If you do not decide to stay in the relationship, you need to take steps immediately t o protect your future income and the assets tha tyou have by transferring things into your name, and closing joint accounts.